 4.3 Justification for Dose

 Dronabinol is an FDA approved drug with a good safety profile, known pharmacokinetics, and an oral formulation which is easily mimicked in a placebo formulation.
 Dosing.
 Dronabinol will be dosed twice daily.
 Dronabinol is eliminated in a biphasic manner, with an initial half-life of 4 hours and a terminal half-life of 25 to 36 hours.6,50 Decision to use twice daily dosing at an individualized dose is based both on the biphasic half-life and the dosing recommendations for appetite stimulation for which it is FDA approved.
 Dose titration.
-The dose of dronabinol will be individualized for each participant during the first week of treatment, from a minimum of 2.5 mg twice daily to a maximum of 10 mg twice daily.
-The initial dose for all participants will be 5 mg twice daily.
-If they have any adverse effects, their final dose will be 2.5 mg daily.
-Otherwise, the dose will be increased by 2.5 mg each day until they reach a dose at which they have adverse effects or request not to increase further; their final dose will be the dose before they had adverse effects.
+The dose of dronabinol will be individualized for each participant during the first week of treatment, from a minimum of 5 mg twice daily to a maximum of 10 mg twice daily.
+The initial dose for all participants will be 5 mg twice daily.,If it is well tolerated the dose will be increased to 10 mg twice daily.
 If they do not experience adverse effects, the final dose will be 10 mg twice daily.
-Placebo capsules will be labelled as 2.5 mg containing matching methylcellulose containing capsules.
+Placebo capsules will be labelled as 5.0 mg containing matching methylcellulose containing capsules.
 As the study will be double-masked, dose optimization will be completed during the placebo arm as above.

+Initial study doses ranged from 2.5mg twice daily to 10mg twice daily given in 2.5mg containing capsules.
+However, 2.5 mg capsules are no longer manufactured and only 5mg capsules are available, so the study has been modified to use 5mg capsules in doses range from 5 to 10 mg twice daily.

 4.4 End of Study Definition